Best Film for the Pentax P30T

 Bulk Loading Film

-Be aware that you’re limited to 100-foot rolls of black & white film.
-This is because black & white film is quite a bit easier and less expensive to process at home.
+Take into account that you’re only going to find 100’ rolls of black and white film.
+This is due to black & white film is much easier and less expensive to process yourself.

 Home Developing and Scanning

-All film can be processed by hand.
-It’s an intelligent way to spend less so you can shoot more film with your Pentax P30t.
+It is possible to process and digitize any film yourself.
+It’s an intelligence option to spend less so that you can use more film with your Pentax P30T.

-Black & white film is by far the least difficult to process at home.
-Developer temperature and time are not as important to do correctly with black & white films as time and temperatures are for transparency or color negative.
+Black and white film is much easier to develop at home.
+Developer temperature and time are both not as important to do correctly with black & white films as temperatures and time are for slide or color negative.